This is one beautiful mechanical keyboard

-Ambling about a sea of graphics cards, monitors and RGB headphones on Computex's crowded show floor in Taiwan, I was literally stopped in my tracks by this keyboard from Azio.
+Ambling about a sea of graphics cards, monitors and RGB headphones on the crowded Computex show floor in Taiwan, I was stopped in my tracks by this keyboard from Azio.

-The Retro Compact Keyboard is a bluetooth, mechanical keyboard made with genuine leather and a copper brushed metal frame.
-It has a battery life of around 9 months, Azio says, or 1-2 months if you keep its white backlights engaged.
+The Retro Compact Keyboard is a mechanical Bluetooth keyboard made with genuine leather and a copper brushed metal frame.
+It has a battery life of around nine months, Azio says, or one to two months if you keep its white backlights engaged.

-It comes in four colours: Artisan (pictured above), Gunmetal, Posh and one that swaps leather with wood, Elwood.
-I briefly field tested it and, though it's certainly an unusual laptop with particularly deep, squishy-feeling keys, it's something I could get used to.
+It comes in four colors: artisan (pictured above), gunmetal, posh and one that swaps leather with wood, called Elwood.
+I briefly field-tested it and, though it's certainly unusual, with particularly deep, squishy-feeling keys, it's something I could get used to.
 If you're opposed to mechanical keyboards, though, this one isn't for you.

 This keyboard costs $219, though you can get a similar, Retro Classic USB-connected keyboard for $189.
 Not cheap, but man, look at it.

-As you can see in one of those photos, there's a mouse companion for these keyboards, which costs $99.
+As you can see in one of those photos, there's a mouse companion, priced at $99, for these keyboards.
 It's also made out of genuine leather, but there's no wooden Elwood edition.
 We don't have the technology yet.

 Pixel 3A, the cheap phone Google's needed: No water resistance and no wireless charging, but Google packs the Pixel 3A with the features that matter.